xfliu1995/teaching_book/files/PART_IV/README.md

 * 1 Machine learning with python: please download files from [here](machine%20learning%20with%20python).
-* 2 Machine learning with python: please download files from [here](machine%20learning%20with%20r).
+* 2 Machine learning with R: please download files from [here](machine%20learning%20with%20R).